adamggrim/Moonbeam/README.md

 # Moonbeam

 `Moonbeam` is a Swift package for color sliders with floating color previews.
 For a given hue range, `Moonbeam` lets you bend saturation in specific sections.
-It also offers customizable sizing and presentation options.
+It also offers customizable color model, sizing and presentation options.

 ## Requirements

-- Swift 5.10
+- Swift 6.0
-- iOS 17.0
+- iOS 18.0
-- iPadOS 17.0
+- iPadOS 18.0

 ## Dependencies

 `Moonbeam` requires the following Swift framework:

-- `SwiftUI`: For building the color slider and running animations
+- `SwiftUI`: For building color sliders and running animations

 ## Variations